debops/debops/docs/ansible/roles/postldap/getting-started.rst

 ``mailAlternateAddress`` and other attributes across LDAP entries.
 The 'mail' attribute itself is not used in e-mail service operation.
 For example, the following LDAP entry sets the user ``user1`` with user1@mydomain.net as main address and alias1@mydomain.net as alias.
-His received messages will be distributed into ``/var/vmail/mydomain.net/user1``.

 .. code-block:: none